Chaduke/libsgd_examples/README.md

 	```code
 	set file=exXXX
 	```
 	where XXX is the example number you want to compile and run, 001, 002, etc..
+	If you prefer to use the Microsoft Compiler / Linker and have Visual Studio 2022 installed, look in build.bat for details.
 	I will soon make youtube videos at https://youtube.com/chaddore that will cover all of this in better detail.

 ## Contributing: